I'm not here to feed your insecurities

 And I've got lots of it.

-- Album Title Drop: "Control" in the Title Track.
+- Album Title Drop: "Control" in the Title Track, as well as during "Nasty".

 - Canon Discontinuity: The success of Control actually displaced her first two albums from her discography to the point where most people think Control is her debut.
 Janet still acknowledges them, but Control is still treated as her de facto debut, as evidenced by the fact her 2006 album 20 Y.O. was an anniversary album for Control, and not her debut.